Zimmi48/ceps/text/refactor_refman.md

 As we begin working on each chapter and section of the new outline, we'll begin by reviewing available material to identify what changes are needed, and what writing will be required.
+We may use PRs to discuss / review the projected outline of some chapters / sections and preserve them in the source tree.
+We may insert them as comments in the main documentation files or in separate files.

 This success of this project will depend on help from many others with writing and reviewing updated documentation.
 There will also be many